 The added preservatives and sometimes even artificial coloring makes it my least favorite option.

 However, some cocktail recipes still ask for lime cordial.
-If you want to create a quick and dirty version of a Gimlet, for example, you just use a bit of lime cordial and Gin and have a cocktail.
+If, for example, you want to create a quick and dirty version of a Gimlet, use a bit of lime cordial and Gin, and you have a cocktail.

-But trust me, whatever you create with cordial or bottled juice won't be as good as it could be.
+But trust me, whatever you create with cordial or bottled juice will not be as good as it could be.

 When you squeeze lime, the cellular structure of the fruit breaks.
-The enzymes encounter chemical compounds like Nomilin and Limonoate A-ring-lactone and turn them into a bitter-tasting substance called Limonin.
+The enzymes encounter chemical compounds like Nomilin and Limonoate A-ring-lactone, turning them into a bitter-tasting substance called Limonin.

-Perhaps you now wonder why one would want to have a bitter-tasting compound in one's lime juice.
-Well, it's not bitter enough to make the lime juice unpleasant.
+Perhaps you now wonder why one would want to have a bitter-tasting compound in lime juice.
+Well, Limonin is by no means bitter enough to make the lime juice unpleasant.